qniff/school-shell/README.md

 * Several class time data entries per course
 * Calendar based on time of classes
 * Cleaning up folders of your OS (?)

+## Notes for dev
+* Organize project better
+* Delete all the related notes & classes when delete the course
+* OR store last course_id, so they are never repeated
+* Scrolling when displaying text